pydantic/logfire/docs/legal/terms_of_service.md

 ### 5.2 Unauthorized Access and Activities

+You must not:

-You must not (a) disable, interfere with, or circumvent any aspect of _Logfire Cloud_; (b) attempt to disable or circumvent any security mechanisms used by _Logfire Cloud_; (c) perform any security penetration tests or security assessment activities, unless otherwise explicitly authorized by _PSI_'s Head of Operations or Information Security in writing; (d) access or use _Logfire Cloud_ in a way intended to avoid incurring fees or exceeding usage limits or quotas; (e) use _Logfire Cloud_, or any interfaces provided with _Logfire Cloud_, to access any other product or service of _PSI_ or its subcontractors in a manner that violates their applicable Terms of Service; (f) use _Logfire Cloud_ in a way that poses a risk to _Logfire Cloud_ or any third party; or (g) interfere with the use of _Logfire Cloud_, or the equipment used to provide _Logfire Cloud_, by others.
+1. Disable, interfere with, or circumvent any aspect of _Logfire Cloud_;
+2. Attempt to disable or circumvent any security mechanisms used by _Logfire Cloud_;
+3. Perform any security penetration tests, load tests, or security assessment activities, unless otherwise explicitly authorized by _PSI_'s CEO (Samuel Colvin) in writing;
+4. Access or use _Logfire Cloud_ in a way intended to avoid incurring fees or exceeding usage limits or quotas;
+5. Use _Logfire Cloud_, or any interfaces provided with _Logfire Cloud_, to access any other product or service of _PSI_ or its subcontractors in a manner that violates their applicable Terms of Service;
+6. Use _Logfire Cloud_ in a way that poses a risk to _Logfire Cloud_ or any third party; or
+7. Interfere with the use of _Logfire Cloud_, or the equipment used to provide _Logfire Cloud_, by others.

 ### 5.3 Prohibited Use of _Logfire Cloud_